Kathy Maister's Start Cooking

 Kathy, does this work for larger fowl, like ducks or turkey, or do you need to do anything different to carve them?

 This will work on all fowl.
-I forgot to mention that after the bird comes out of the oven you should always let it "rest" at least 20 minutes before carving.
+Just make sure that after the bird comes out of the oven you should always let it “rest” at least 20 minutes before carving.

 how convenient that letting it rest gives me time to make gravy.